 Most materials have a 21-day checkout, except magazines, hotspots, and some other special items.

-RCC materials can be checked out with a JCLS card, but will accrue late fees.
+RCC materials can be checked out with a JCLS card.

 Card Types & Applications